Folic acid and pregnancy: when to take it and what dosage?

 When is the best time to take folic acid?

-The best time to start taking folic acid is even before conception.
+The best time to start taking folic acid is before conception.
 Ideally, women considering pregnancy should start taking folic acid supplements at least one month before becoming pregnant.
 This ensures adequate folate levels in the body at the time of conception and reduces the risk of birth defects in the baby.
 If you are breast-feeding or planning to conceive, it's a good idea to consult a healthcare professional for personalized advice on vitamin and folate intake.

 Folic acid FAQs for pregnancy